CBC-UCONN/genome_size_estimation/README.md

 ### Counting k-mers

-Below is a script (including a SLURM header for UConn's Xanadu cluster) that was used to count k-mers for a North American tree species (_Acer saccharum_) with a 320mb genome sequenced to 80x coverage on the Illumina platform.
+Below is a script (including a SLURM header for UConn's Xanadu cluster) that was used to count k-mers for a North American tree species (_Acer negundo_) with a 320mb genome sequenced to 80x coverage on the Illumina platform.
 See [our documentation](https://github.com/CBC-UCONN/CBC_Docs/wiki/Requesting-resource-allocations-in-SLURM) on requesting resources if you don't know what's going on in the header.

 ```bash
 #!/bin/bash